rjleveque/CC/template-tohoku/README.txt

-    mkdir -p _output2   # first create this directory if it doesn't already exist cp _output1/fort.chk0081 _output2/restart.data    # if not already there cp _output1/fort.amr _output2    # if not already there make .plots -f Makefile2
+    mkdir -p _output2   # first create this directory if it doesn't already exist cp _output1/fort.chk0081 _output2/restart.data    # if not already there cp _output1/fort.amr _output2    # if not already there rm -f .data .output .plots       # insure code is rerun with new data make .plots -f Makefile2

 NOTE:  Many things cannot be changed between runs, so if you want to change the max. number of levels or refinement ratios, for example, they need to be changed in both Makefiles and

 Things to modify for Tohoku: